not-a-dev0/ui_excercise_2_trading/README.md

 I used React for this app, pure CSS(BEM-like syntax).

-As an API I used mocky.io and simple fetch() to get data.
+As an API I used mocky.io and simple fetch() to get data:
 [http://www.mocky.io/v2/5b68d5923300008a3a32ddb4](http://www.mocky.io/v2/5b68d5923300008a3a32ddb4)

 I used a simple decorator to test the component with random numbers.

-App.js - fetch data, render cards.
+- App.js - fetch data, render cards.
-Card.js - layout and logic of fx cards.
+- Card.js - layout and logic of fx cards.
-CardDecorator.js - wrapper with logic for the test.
+- CardDecorator.js - wrapper with logic for the test.

 ### Tasks